Terms and Conditions for Therapy and Counselling

 Therapy and counselling sessions

-Face to face sessions – West Cornwall only – are 50 minutes long.
-If we have agreed to more than one session, then the therapist will arrange the next meeting will be made at the end of the conducted session.
+Sessions are 50 minutes long.
+If we have agreed to more than one session, then the therapist will arrange the next meeting at the end of the conducted session.

 You will need to be ready to connect at the agreed time for sessions.
-We will contact you at the start of each session.
+I will contact you at the start of each session.
 Sessions are 50 minutes long.

 Payment of Sessions